PRE/POST DIETA

 Post-Retreat Integration Dieta

 Healing continues long after the retreat has ended.
 The post-dieta helps anchor and integrate the work done in ceremony.
 Reshin Nika may give you a personalized post-dieta protocol depending on the master plant you dieted and the length of your stay at the center.
-As a general guideline, guests who stay for two weeks typically follow the post-dieta for two weeks afterward, while those who stay for 1 month or longer follow the post-dieta for one month after leaving the center and returning home.
+As a general guideline, guests who stay for two weeks typically follow the post-dietafor two weeks afterward, while those who stay for 1 month or longer follow the post-dieta for one month after leaving the center and returning home.

 For 1 Week After: